 Even in this streaming-dominated entertainment age, Foxtel remains the king of live broadcast TV, with its dozens of channels drawing in millions of viewers every day.
-But with the presence of both Foxtel and Foxtel From Telstra, how would viewers know which way to go?
-We’re breaking down both cable providers to see which one gives the best bang for our buck.
+But with both Foxtel and Foxtel From Telstra offering plans and bundles, how do you know which one to choose?
+Let’s look at both satellite providers to see which one gives the best bang for your buck.

-If, like many at this time of year, you’ve been thinking that maybe it’s time to subscribe to Foxtel for that tasty sports action (or even the multiple channels of non-stop movies, lifestyle, news or premium drama like Game of Thrones or Westworld) then you may have done a quick Google search and found yourself confused.
+If, like many at this time of year, you’ve been thinking that maybe it’s time to subscribe to Foxtel for that tasty sports action (or even the multiple channels of non-stop movies, lifestyle, news and premium drama like Wentworth, Game of Thrones or Big Little Lies) then you may have done a quick Google search and found yourself confused.

 There’s Foxtel… and then there’s “Foxtel From Telstra”!
 Separate offers on separate web sites selling what seems to be basically the same thing.
 Confused?
 Check.

 Foxtel is, of course, part-owned by Telstra, but if you were thinking there’d be no difference in the actual service you receive once your cable or satellite box is delivered, you’d be absolutely right.
 Foxtel is Foxtel, regardless of how you ultimately get it.